-We have no intention of crying up one of the great branches of Reformation thought against the other.
+We have no intention of pitting one of the great branches of Reformation thought against the other.
 The two should be seen as complementary rather than competing.

 If Dr. Buchanan had said, "God's redemptive act in Christ is a final and irreversible act of divine grace . . . at once and forever," he would have been on solid ground.
 But he does what is often done in evangelical circles — he equates justification by faith with the finished work of Christ.
 They must, of course, be vitally related; but they should not be equated.

 The "finished work" (Heb.
 10:10-14, for instance) relates to the Christ event.
-By doing and dying Christ made reconciliation for iniquity and brought in everlasting righteousness (Dan.
+In the sinless life and atoning death of Christ on the cross of Calvary, our Lord made reconciliation for iniquity and brought in everlasting righteousness (Dan.
 9:24).
-He put away sin, defeated all the powers that were arrayed against us, destroyed death, and brought to light life and immortality (Heb.
+He dealt with sin, defeated all the powers that were arrayed against us, destroyed death, and brought to light life and immortality (Heb.
 9:26; Co!.
 2:15; 2 Tim.
 1:10).
-This Christ event was so decisive and final that we call it "inaugurated eschatology" — meaning that the end-time events such as judgment, outpouring of God's wrath, resurrection, etc., have already taken place in Jesus Christ.
+This Christ event was so decisive and final that we call it "inaugurated eschatology" — meaning that the end-time events such as judgment, outpouring of God's wrath, resurrection, etc., have already taken place in doing and dying of Jesus Christ.
 The end of the world ("consummated eschatology") will merely be an unveiling, or cosmic disclosure, of what has already happened in Jesus Christ.

 Says the apostle Paul, ". . . all that believe are justified . . ."
 Acts 13:39.
 This makes a clear distinction between the finished work of Christ and justification by faith.
 The "finished work" took place before we came to faith.
 It is still a "finished work" whether men believe it or not.
 But not so with the personal justification of sinners.
 This only takes place when they "hear the word of the gospel, and believe."
 Acts 15:7.